notadd/notadd/readme.md

 ## Sponsors

-We would like to extend our thanks to the following sponsors for helping fund on-going ThinkSNS Plus development.
-If you are interested in becoming a sponsor, please visit the ThinkSNS+ [Gitee page](https://gitee.com/notadd/notadd?donate=true):
+We would like to extend our thanks to the following sponsors for helping fund on-going Notadd development.
+If you are interested in becoming a sponsor, please visit the Notadd [Gitee page](https://gitee.com/notadd/notadd?donate=true):

 - [China Xian · Benchu Network](https://www.ibenchu.com)
 - [China Hanzhou · upyun](https://www.upyun.com)